Sharing Your Wistia Videos

 You can further share your content by giving your viewers the ability to download your videos.
 You can do this in two ways.

 You can allow all visitors to download from your Wistia media page (like we did for this video here).
-Select Privacy & Sharing from the menu, or click the padlock next to the project’s title.
+Select Privacy & Sharing from the menu, or click the padlock next to the folder’s title.
 Select the Everyone with this link checkbox to give the ability to Download the file.

 Have you ever left a page and wished that you could pick up a Wistia video or podcast right from where you left off?
 Good news, our resumable video and audio feature does just that!
 When returning to a media page, embedded media will have the option to resume from where you left off, or start the video over.
 Channels will have the option to pick up from the specific time and video or podcast you were viewing!